Total Cost of Ownership – The iceberg below the water level

 The costs across the lifecycle

-Cost of Buying – The cost of new machines can be a few thousand dollars.
+Cost of Buying – The cost of new vending machines for sale can be a few thousand dollars.
 The cost of buying a used one might be much less.
 This is a one-time expense and is considered a capital spend.

 Cost of Installation – If you buy a machine, you will also incur charges to transport the machine to the location.
 Then comes the cost of setting these machines up and getting them up and running.
 You may have to pay for such services if you are not an expert.